 Long-form pieces and pillar content

 Articles, comprehensive frameworks, and detailed analyses anchor your authority on core themes.
 These deserve more time—not because they need to be perfect, but because they'll be referenced, shared, and found through search for much longer than a LinkedIn post.
-WordStream's 2025 data shows that content cited in AI Overviews drives 35% more organic clicks.
+Seer Interactive's analysis found that content cited in Google's AI Overviews earns roughly 35% more organic clicks than content that isn't cited.
 If you're producing content specifically to build AI citation authority, those deeper pieces are where the investment makes sense.

 High-stakes audiences

 Content reaching board-level audiences, major prospective clients, or journalists covering your industry warrants more deliberate production.
-The Edelman-LinkedIn research found that 86% of buyers are more likely to include thought leaders in RFP processes—but that effect depends on the quality threshold being met, not just the frequency of publishing.
+The Edelman-LinkedIn research found that 86% of hidden decision-makers say they're somewhat or very likely to invite creators of consistent, high-quality thought leadership to participate in RFPs—but that effect depends on the quality threshold being met, not just the frequency of publishing.

 Framework: Velocity-Quality Decision Matrix by Content Type